 - And lots more!

-PLUS: Below you’ll find notes & links from the show, as well as a list of 24 top taco restaurants & street carts submitted by expert food & travel bloggers.
+PLUS: Below you’ll find notes & links from the history of tacos show, as well as a list of 24 top taco restaurants & street carts submitted by expert food & travel bloggers.

 THE BELOW CONTENT IS NOT A TRANSCRIPT – It’s companion and bonus material ONLY.

 Welcome to the very first episode of “The Dish”!